cakephp/docs/en/views.rst

   in many places in the view layer.
 Among other things, helpers in CakePHP can help you build forms, build AJAX functionality, paginate model data, or serve RSS feeds.
+- **cells**: these classes provide miniature controller-like features for creating self contained UI components.
+See the :doc:`/views/cells` documentation for more information.

 .. _extending-views: